-If you have been to our new location on our farm or if you follow our social media pages, you may have met or seen some posts about our sweet old farm dog, Elsa.
+If you have been to our new location on our farm or follow our social media pages, you may have seen some posts about our sweet old farm dog, Elsa.
 Elsa has decided our new market space was built for her and she loves to ride in the golf cart down to the building where she walks in and sits right inside the front door, patiently waiting to greet our customers.
 She loves to get belly rubs and attention from anyone that walks into the space.
 Since she has become such a feature in our new space, we thought we would share the story of how we rescued Elsa and 3 of her litter mates several years ago.
 In July of 2010, I was spending the night at the farm so I could spend the next day with Rog and Vic for my birthday.
 The night before my birthday, our dear friend Sherry stopped over to see us (she boarded her horse with us at the time)….but she wasn’t alone.
 She came to the back door and in her arms was this adorable ball of fluff.
 Sherry told us that she had stopped at the feed store for horse supplies and next to the store was a man sitting in his front yard selling sweet corn out of his truck.
 She stopped to buy some corn and he happened to have a St Bernard puppy with him.
 Sherry started talking to the man and asked where he got this adorable little puppy.
 He said he got him from a friend and that they had more they were giving away.
 He then said he would take her to the location if she wanted one.
 Without hesitating, Sherry followed the man down a country road to a home in the middle of nowhere.
 (She now says following a stranger down a country road to an unknown location may not have been the best idea.)
 Sherry said when she got to the home, she was disturbed with what she saw.
 There were two children in the home that were dirty and the inside of the home was filthy.
 The woman inside the home was in a long dirty white shirt and appeared to be inebriated.
 They told Sherry she could have all the puppies if she wanted, but Sherry was getting uncomfortable so she took one puppy and left.
 So….she then came out to see us and told us the story about how she acquired this adorable puppy.
 She told us what she saw and she was upset that she left the rest behind.
 We talked to her for awhile and she left with her new puppy.

 The next morning was my birthday and Vic and I planned on having a day of fun together.
 Rog was still working at the time so he left that morning for work and may or may not have said something like “whatever you do, do not bring puppies home today.”
 So, while we pondered what we wanted to do that day, we kept talking about these puppies that sounded like they were in a bad situation and what we should do.
 Then Sherry came over to see her horse and asked what we were up to for my birthday and it was all over.
 I said that I really wanted to go get the puppies and that we could find amazing homes for them…and Vic and Sherry agreed.
 Sherry said she would come with us so we hopped in Vic’s truck and made the 40 minute drive to where the puppies were (sorry Rog).
 As we pulled up to the home in the middle of nowhere, Vic and I were quickly aware of the condition of the home.
 It was very neglected and gave us a very uneasy feeling.
 Then, we noticed a large male St Bernard in the back yard which was nothing but dirt.
 This dog had no shelter or water and it was well over 90 degrees outside.
 He was thin and tied up to a post with nothing but the dirt under his feet surrounding him.
 Sherry and I decided to go knock on the back door and as we got out of the truck Vic said “I’m going to turn the truck around so we can leave quick but do NOT go inside that house.”
 Sherry and I said “ok” then got out of the truck and knocked on the back door.
 A teenage boy came to the back door and when he opened it, Sherry told him we were there to pick up the rest of the puppies if they were still available.
 The boy said ok and opened the door to let us in the house.
 As we were walking in, I turned and gave Vic a wave in case it was the last time we ever saw her and she replied with a look of total horror and frantically shook her head no.